-Day 13: Wednesday 5 June, Guernsey
+Day 13: Wednesday 3 June, Guernsey

 - Royal Bank of Canada Garden, Les Cotils

 - Candie Gardens

 - Private garden of Mr & Mrs Cummings

 - Grange Court, St Peter Port

-- Farewell Dinner at Pier 17 Restaurant in St Peters Port
+- Farewell Dinner

 Today we will walk along an ordinance line to visit four very different gardens.
 The 2016 RHS Chelsea Flower Show Gold medal-winning Royal Bank of Canada garden has found a permanent home in the grounds of Les Cotils, a not-for-profit hotel and conference centre.
 Its relocation is in partnership with Floral Guernsey and it forms part of a new floral trail through St Peter Port.
 Designed by Hugo Bugg, the garden explores the role of water and is divided into three zones - a 'dry garden' without irrigation, a water harvesting zone and an edible garden with a seating area.